 January 27th, 2024 11am - 1pm: Donnel Stern, PhD.
 Interpretation: Voice of the Field.
 For patients, it's seldom the content of the analyst's interpretation that's memorable but rather the feeling of being understood.
 Within the interpersonal field, the analyst's interpretation gives voice to field shifts that are jointly created between analyst and patient and make way for a new freedom to think and feel.
 Please RSVP using this link.

 March 9th, 2024 11am - 1pm: Steven Stern, PsyD.
-Needed Relationships: A Complexity-Based Organizing Principle.
+Breathing Together: Needed Relationships and Complex Selfobjects.
 Psychoanalytic theories are needed to sense, understand and connect with our patients but they can limit the analyst's participation in terms of theoretical and technical categories.
 Using his concept of needed relationships, Dr. Stern offers a more holistic view of the analyst-patient relationship in all its therapeutic complexity.
 He invites the therapist to work creatively within the evolving therapeutic space with each patient.
 Please RSVP using this link.